dug22/CipherCracker/README.md

 [![Stars](https://img.shields.io/github/stars/dug22/carpentry.svg)](https://github.com/dug22/carpentry/stargazers)

 ### Overview
-CipherCracker is a Java-based command-line tool that allows you to crack Caesar or Vigenère ciphertext loaded from a file, apply Caesar or Vigenère encryption to a message, and reverse text encrypted using Vigenère or Caesar ciphers.
+CipherCracker is a Java-based command-line tool that allows you to crack Caesar or Vigenère ciphertext loaded from a file, apply Caesar or Vigenère encryption to plaintext, and decrypt Vigenère or Caesar ciphertext.

 # Requirements
 - Ensure that you are using Java 23 or greater.